f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Port Profiles (r2000 and r4000 only)
 ====================================

 The hardware architecture in the r2000 and r4000 appliances is different then the r5000 and r10000 appliances.
 The r2000 and r4000 do not leverage FPGA's, and the Intel chipset handles the connection to the front panel interfaces.
 The Intel chipset supports three different **port profiles** that allow a maximum of 100Gb of front panel bandwdith to be enabled at one time.
 This means that some ports may be disabled based on the port profile that is selected, as there is a possibility of 140Gb total bandwdith if all eight ports are configured for maximum speed.
 The diagram below shows the possibility of 140Gb of total front panel bandwidth (4 x 10Gb + 4 x 25Gb).
-The system will not allow that combination as it exceedes the 100Gb maximum.
+The system will not allow that combination as it exceeds the 100Gb maximum.
 This is not a limit calculated based on traffic volumes, it is based on configured maximum front panel bandwidth.

 .. image:: images/rseries_networking/image9.png
   :align: center